scc-digitalhub/digitalhub/docs/MLOps.md

 ## Deployment

 *MLOps.yml* file is used to start the components through Docker/Podman-Compose.
-You may want to update the services configured in the file if needed (e.g. to change the images).
+You may want to update the services configured in the file if needed.

 Open a terminal, `cd` to the *docker-compose* folder and run the following Docker/Podman command: